WhatsApp/stickers/iOS/README.md

 #  iOS Stickers Apps for WhatsApp

 ### IMPORTANT NOTICE ABOUT iOS APPS
-Apple will reject or remove your sticker app from the App Store if it uses the UI template that WhatsApp provides.
+Apple will reject or remove your sticker app from the App Store if it uses the UI sample that WhatsApp provides.
 When creating an iOS sticker app, please make sure to develop a unique user interface with your own styling to comply with Apple's App Store guidelines.
 Do *not* use our sample app's UI as is, please significantly modify the UI before submitting.
+You should also consider adding additional functionality to your app (sharing stickers to other apps, to iMessage, etc) or any other features that you deem suitable.
+This will assist you in passing Apple's App Store review.
 We are still working on updating our full set of documentation and our FAQ to reflect this.

 ## Overview
 If you would like to design your own stickers for WhatsApp, you can package them in an iOS app.
 You will need to distribute your app via the App Store.
 Users who download and install your sticker app will be able to add your stickers to their WhatsApp sticker picker/tray, and start sending those stickers from within WhatsApp.
 A separate app is necessary and it will reside on your phone's home screen just like any other app.
 Once you add the stickers from the app to WhatsApp, you can remove or uninstall the app from your phone and continue to send those stickers.
 Stickers on WhatsApp must be legal, authorized, and acceptable.
 Learn more about acceptable use of our services at <https://www.whatsapp.com/legal/#terms-of-service>.

-The sample code provides a simple way for you to drop in your sticker art and build an iOS app with minimal development or coding experience needed.
-Importantly, while you may use most of the underlying code in our sample app, you *must* make sure to develop a unique user interface with your own styling to comply with Apple's App Store guidelines.
+The sample code provides a way for you to understand how the API works.
+You can also drop in your assets to test if they work correctly with WhatsApp.
+Importantly, you *must* make sure to develop a unique user interface with your own styling to comply with Apple's App Store guidelines.
 Do not use our sample app's UI as is.
 You must significantly modify the UI before submitting your app to Apple.

-For advanced developers looking to make richer sticker apps, refer to the section [Advanced Development](#advanced-development) below.
+For a description of how the API works, refer to the [API documentation](#API-documentation) section below.

 We recommend you create a version of your sticker app for Android as well to give users of WhatsApp on Android an opportunity to download your sticker app as well.